North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 How to get to north Argentina

-You could also mix up this itinerary to avoid looping back, and fly into Salta and out of Jujuy; simply alter the order of the itinerary.
+You could also mix up this itinerary to avoid some looping back, and fly into Salta and out of Jujuy; simply alter the order of the itinerary.

 Aerolíneas Argentinas flies daily to Salta and Jujuy, as does low-cost carrier FlyBondi.